 10. The Bristol Times and Mirror, 8 November 1918, p2 under ‘ARMISTICE OR REVOLUTION?’; The Gloucestershire Echo, 8 November 1918, p4 under ‘PREMATURE ANNOUNCEMENT CAUSES WILD EXCITEMENT’.

 11. The Evening Express (Aberdeen), 7 November 1918, p3 under ‘STOP PRESS NEWS’; and 8 November, p3 under ‘REUTER EXPLAINS’.
-For a more detailed account of these events see, James Smith, ‘Reuters and the False Armistice of 7 November 1918’.
-The Baron, Archives.
+For a more detailed coverage, see James Smith, ‘Reuters and the False Armistice of 7 November 1918’, in The Baron, Archives.
 6 April 2017.

 http://www.thebaron.info/archives/reuters-and-the-false-armistice-of-7-november-1918